 What are vape mods?

-I’ve met vapers who have no idea how to use the advanced features of their mods but love the look, size and vibe of a mod.
+Some vapers have no idea how to use the advanced features of their mods but simply love their look, size and vibe.

-Mods typically have a much higher power range than a standard e-cig, and can be used with low resistance atomisers, meaning more vapour can be produced.
+Mods typically have a much higher power range than a standard pod device, meaning they can be used with low-resistance coils and produce more vapour.

-Advanced features offer much more control over the vaping experience.
+Advanced features and modes offer more control over the vaping experience.
 For example, some mods allow you to adjust the speed at which the coil heats up.

-Mods often come with much bigger battery capacities, and typically last much longer between charges, although the exact life depends on the power level you are using it at.
+Mods often come with much bigger battery capacities and typically last much longer between charges, although the exact life depends on the power level you are using.

-With the introduction of devices like the Aspire PockeX, you can now get a decent sub ohm experience (i.e. lots of vapour) without needing a mod, and you don’t need to push your vaping experience to extremes.
+Following the introduction of devices like the Aspire PockeX, you can now get a decent sub-ohm experience (i.e. lots of vapour) without needing a mod, and you don’t need to push your vaping experience to extremes.

-Many vapers, especially those not involved in the sub-culture of vaping don’t understand or use the advanced features included with many mods.
+Many vapers, especially those not involved in the cloud chasing, sub-culture of vaping don’t understand or use the advanced features included with many mods.
 However, it may still be worth getting a simpler mod device if the battery, power, design or size appeal to you.

 Some mods are difficult to use.
 If you prefer something simple, either choose one of the easier mods or stick to a simpler device such as the Aspire PockeX.